klimashkin/css-modules-theme/README.md

 ```

 ---
-If we want to use composed `theme` in many lifecycle hooks or, for instance, in methods that can be called dozens of times quickly, like in react-motion, we perform a check when `theme` prop change and compose a theme state declaration in `getDerivedStateFromProps` e.g.  "this.state.theme" to avoid using a cached theme in hot functions.
+If we want to use composed `theme` in many lifecycle hooks or, for instance, in methods that can be called dozens of times quickly,
+like in react-motion, we can manually check for changing theme props and compose a state `theme` in `getDerivedStateFromProps`.
+By having a state theme, searching the cache in hot functions can be avoided.
 ```javascript
 import {getThemeFromProps} from '@css-modules-theme/react';
 import styles from './styles.css';